vlhtg/triBRK/README.md

 ### Hardware

 Built around a STM32 "blue-pill", it uses cheap commonly available parts and a 3D printed case.
 Unlike AVR-based alternatives this is even cheaper, as blue-pills are around 2-3 euros on Chinese websites.
-Initial designs had a STM32 chip and the auxilliary components placed directly on the board but compared to just soldering a pre-made board this reusulted in useless complexity, longer building times and surprisingly, higher costs per unit.
+Initial designs had a STM32 chip and the auxilliary components placed directly on the board, but compared to just soldering a pre-made board this just resulted in useless complexity, longer building times and surprisingly, higher costs per unit.

 ### Images